Board Member and Executive Director

 Jerry is the founding Chief Executive Officer of The Management Action Center.
 He was previously at McKinsey & Company, and has played leadership roles in a number of nonprofits.
 At Teach For America, he served as the second-in-command for seven years.
 He also served as the CEO of the Advocacy Institute.
 Before graduating from Yale Law School, where he was active in legal clinics and a senior editor of the Yale Law Journal, Jerry worked as a high school math and history teacher in Compton, California.
 He is the coauthor of the book Managing to Change the World. ^

-Emily helped found Protect Democracy, and serves full time as Special Counsel at the law firm Jenner & Block.
+Emily helped found Protect Democracy, and is a Partner at the law firm Jenner & Block.
 She brings an extensive background in federal oversight and internal investigations.
 Previously, she served as an Associate Counsel in the Office of the White House Counsel, where she advised senior White House and Executive Branch Agency officials on responses to congressional and other investigations, risk management issues, and high priority litigation.
 Before the White House, Emily served in several senior roles in the Civil Rights Division of the U.S. Department of Justice. *^

 Cecilia is currently Vice President for Policy and Technology at New America, a Washington-based think tank.
 She served as Assistant to the President and Director of the Domestic Policy Council under President Obama, and earlier as Director of Intergovernmental Affairs where she oversaw the Obama Administration’s relationships with state and local governments.
 Before joining the Obama Administration, Cecilia spent 20 years at the National Council of La Raza (NCLR), the nation’s largest Latino civil rights organization.
 In June 2000, she was awarded a MacArthur Foundation fellowship in recognition of her work on immigration and civil rights.
 She also serves on the Board of the Kresge Foundation and the US Programs Board of the Open Society Foundations. *